vmleon/oci-autoscaling-getting-started/README.md

 ![Active Connections](./images/loadbalancer.png)

-And a scale out and in of the Intance Pool size:
+The Intance Pool size should scale out and then in:

 ![Intance Pool size](images/pool.png)